Full Moon, Dirty Hearts: Recording and production

-At the start of the New Year, Hutchence and Farriss returned to the Isle of Capri one week earlier along with Optiz and engineer Niven Garland.
+At the start of the New Year, Hutchence and Farriss returned to the Isle of Capri one week earlier along with Opitz and engineer Niven Garland.
 Upon returning to the sessions in Capri, Hutchence's behaviour had progressively returned to normal.
 While riding the hour and a half journey on the ferry from Naples to Capri, Hutchence began writing the lyrics for the album's title track.
-Chrissie Hynde from The Pretenders would perform the song along with Hutchence.
-As the remaining members of INXS were preparing to return to the island, Hutchence, Farriss, Optiz and Garland managed to get six more tracks for the album finished including, "Days of Rust", "Please (You Got That...)", "Freedom Deep", "Kill the Pain", "Viking Juice" and the title track.
+Chrissie Hynde from the Pretenders would perform the song along with Hutchence.
+As the remaining members of INXS were preparing to return to the island, Hutchence, Farriss, Opitz and Garland managed to get six more tracks for the album finished including, "Days of Rust", "Please (You Got That...)", "Freedom Deep", "Kill the Pain", "Viking Juice" and the title track.
 Production of the album came to an end in late February 1993 with everyone spending the final night capturing ideas and doing last minute touch ups on some of the tracks.
 The following morning, INXS caught the morning ferry back to Naples to prepare for their journey to Paris to carry out additional work on the album.
 Opitz took the recording tapes to Los Angeles where he mixed them with mixing engineer Bob Clearmountain.
 Clearmountain previously engineered and mixed the band's best selling album, Kick.

 While recording overdubs at a studio in Paris, Hutchence and Farriss discovered that Ray Charles was recording at the same studio.
 The pair asked his engineer if Charles would be interested in recording vocals on two tracks for the album, "Make Your Peace" and "Please (You Got That...)".
 Charles passed on "Make Your Peace" because he thought the key was too high for his voice but he agreed to perform vocals on "Please (You Got That...)".
-The duet between Hutchence and Charles took place at Charles’ own recording studio in Los Angeles.
+The duet between Hutchence and Charles took place at Charles' own recording studio in Los Angeles.
 Charles agreed to appear in the song's music video and would also perform the song live with INXS (a few days before the album's release) on the Late Show with David Letterman.
 The mixing of the album was completed by Opitz in July back on Capri while the band were touring some of the new songs on their Get Out of the House tour throughout the spring and summer.